LHNCBC/expression-editor/README.md

 ### Use as a Web Component

 1. Install in your project using `npm install --save-prod rule-editor`
+2. Import jQuery.
-2. (Optional) Integrate the web component files with your module bundler of choice.
+3. (Optional) Integrate the web component files with your module bundler of choice.
-3. Import the JavaScript files on the page.
+4. Import the JavaScript files on the page.
-4. Add the <lhc-rule-editor> tag along with necessary [attributes](#attributes-available) to the HTML.
+5. Add the <lhc-rule-editor> tag along with necessary [attributes](#attributes-available) to the HTML.
-5. Add event handlers for the `save` event.
+6. Add event handlers for the `save` event.

 #### Web Component Example